🪶 Under 1 MB — zero dependencies

 Why does Glint need Accessibility access?

 To intercept media key events before macOS processes them, Glint uses a CGEventTap, which requires Accessibility permission.
 Without it, Glint can't detect brightness/volume key presses.
 This is a standard macOS security requirement for any app that reads keyboard input.
+After enabling access, you'll need to quit and relaunch Glint for it to take effect.

 Is this safe?
 Why isn't it on the Mac App Store?